 The bride and groom are offered three sips of wine from the same cup as a symbol for sharing on the burdens of life together and sharing on everything in life, both in joy and in sorrow.
 Isaiah’s dance is the first steps the couple take as real spouses when the priest leads them around the table.
 Koumbara alternatively Koumbaros hold in the crowns and according to Greek custom one throws rice over the bridal couple.
 By throwing rice you express your hope that the bride and groom together will become strong and form a family.

 After the wedding ceremony, the couple turns to the guests and the closest family members congratulate them followed by the guests.
 In the Greek wedding tration all the guests receive a gift of traditional sugar-coated almonds in a bomboniere.
-The number of koufeta is uneven and indivisible.
+The number of koufeta or almonds are uneven and indivisible.
 As usually five or seven, as well as the groom and the bride are now inseparable.
-The sweets or koufeta represent health, wealth, happiness and a long life.
+The sweets represent health, wealth, happiness and a long life.

 With this post I wish the bride and the groom, Artemis and Vasilis a lifetime of love and happiness!
 Thank you for letting me photograph your most important day of your new life together.